-Use If DHCP addressing (page 79) (requires v6.0 or later controller drivers) The IP network uses a DHCP server for IP addressing Custom addressing (page 81) The answer to any of the following questions is yes and you do not have a DHCP server.
-Will the system share a facility's existing IP data network?
-Will it have 199 or more Carrier® IP devices, or 254 or more devices with static IP addresses?
+Use if DHCP addressing (page 78) (requires v6.0 or later controller drivers) The IP network uses a DHCP server for IP addressing

+Use If The answer to any of the following questions is yes and you do not have a DHCP server.
+Custom addressing (page 79) Will the system share a facility's existing IP data network?
+Will it have 199 or more Carrier IP devices, or 254 or more devices with static IP addresses?
 Will it be connected to the Internet?
 Will it have at least one device located on the other side of an IP router?
 Will it have any third-party controllers?
-Default addressing (page 85) The answer to all of the above questions is no.
+Default addressing (page 83) The answer to all of the above questions is no.